-Madrid has been the capital of Spain since 1562 and is located in the heart of the Iberian Peninsula, in the very centre of the plateau known as the meseta, at an altitude of 650 m above sea level.
+Madrid has been the capital of Spain since 1562 and is located in the heart of the Iberian Peninsula, in the very center of the plateau known as the meseta, at an altitude of 650 m above sea level.
 The Manzanares River crosses the city on its way to join the Jarama.

 A cosmopolitan and multi-ethnic city, the capital is home to over 3 million people, to which we have to add another 1 million commuters.
-It is a bubbly city, a business centre and headquarters of the central public administration, the National Government and the Spanish Parliament.
+It is a bubbly city, a business center and headquarters of the central public administration, the National Government and the Spanish Parliament.